Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Introduction

-In addition to environmental effects, the intrinsic dynamics of an SMBHB may also be influenced by the physics of hidden sectors, one possibility being that the SMBHs effectively carry dark scalar or vector charges.
+In addition to environmental effects, the intrinsic dynamics of SMBHBs may also be influenced by the physics of hidden sectors, one possibility being that they effectively carry dark scalar or vector charges.
 These charges may be associated with particles beyond the Standard Model~\cite{DERUJULA1990173,Holdom:1985ag,Damour_2010,Wong_2019,PhysRevD.102.023005,Dror_2021}, and they may also arise in modified theories of gravity~\cite{PhysRevLett.120.131103,PhysRevLett.120.131104,Seymour_2020,Hu_2024}.
-In general relativity, although the no-hair theorem excludes stable black holes charged under a scalar or massive vector field, the discharge timescale for a massive vector can be sufficiently long if the field is extremely light~\cite{Coleman_1992}.
+In general relativity, black holes can carry multiple U(1) charges and may also support non-Abelian hair~\cite{PhysRevD.12.2212,herdeiro2017reissnernordstromblackholesnonabelian,G_mez_2023}.
+While the no-hair theorem precludes black holes with stable scalar or Proca charges, the timescale for discharge of a Proca field can be sufficiently long when the field is extremely light~\cite{Coleman_1992}.
 Furthermore, the BH may be surrounded by charged matter, even if it is not charged itself.
-So long as the size of the charge distribution is much smaller than the Compton wavelength of the field quanta, the dressed BH can be effectively treated as a point charge.
-The dynamics of charged compact binaries have been investigated by numerous works, both for the massless case~\cite{Cardoso_2016,Khalil_2018,Kuntz_2019,Patil_2020,Liu_2020,Christiansen_2021,Cardoso_2021,gupta2022binarydynamicseinsteinmaxwelltheory,Henry_2023,Henry_2024} and the massive case~\cite{LI198620,PhysRevD.49.6892,Huang:2018pbu,Bhattacharyya:2023kbh,Diedrichs:2023foj,owen2025constrainingdarksectoreffectsusing}, with broad theoretical implications~\cite{Mohanty_1996,Croon_2018,Alexander_2018,KumarPoddar:2019ceq,PhysRevD.102.023005,Seymour_2020,Gupta_2021,Zhang_2021,Chen:2024ery,Liu:2024qzp,Liu:2025zuz,Bai:2024pki}.
-At leading order, the effects of dark scalar or vector charges on the binary are a Yukawa-type force and dipole radiation, if the dipole moment is not suppressed by the charge-to-mass ratio difference.
-For an eccentric Keplerian binary, the energy fluxes of massive scalar and vector dipole radiation were derived in \cite{PhysRevD.49.6892}, while the corresponding angular momentum fluxes were obtained in \cite{Cheng:2023qys}.
+So long as the size of the bound charge cloud is much smaller than the Compton wavelength of the field quanta, the dressed BH can be effectively treated as a point charge.
+The dynamics of charged compact binaries have been investigated by numerous works, both for the massless fields~\cite{Cardoso_2016,Khalil_2018,Kuntz_2019,Patil_2020,Liu_2020,Christiansen_2021,Cardoso_2021,gupta2022binarydynamicseinsteinmaxwelltheory,Henry_2023,Henry_2024} and the massive fields~\cite{LI198620,PhysRevD.49.6892,Huang:2018pbu,Bhattacharyya:2023kbh,Diedrichs:2023foj,owen2025constrainingdarksectoreffectsusing}, with broad theoretical implications~\cite{Mohanty_1996,Croon_2018,Alexander_2018,KumarPoddar:2019ceq,PhysRevD.102.023005,Seymour_2020,Gupta_2021,Zhang_2021,Chen:2024ery,Liu:2024qzp,Liu:2025zuz,Bai:2024pki,Bhalla_2024,wang2025tinyhalosstirspacetime}.
+At Newtonian order\footnote{A post-Newtonian (PN) order of $n$ refers to the correction that scales with $v^{2n}$ relative to the leading term, where $v$ is the orbital velocity.
+In the presence of charges, we also refer to the leading contribution to the scalar or vector radiation as the Newtonian-order (0PN) term, although the 0PN dipole radiation fluxes of a massless field scales with $v^{-2}$ relative to the 0PN fluxes of gravitational radiation (see Sec.~\ref{sec:Charged binary}).}, the effects of dark charges include a Yukawa force and dipole radiation, if the dipole moment is not suppressed by the difference in charge-to-mass ratios.
+If the scalar or vector field is sufficiently light, or if the Yukawa force is negligible, the binary's orbital motion is still approximately Keplerian.
+For an eccentric Keplerian binary, the Newtonian-order energy fluxes of massive scalar and vector dipole radiation were derived in \cite{PhysRevD.49.6892}, while the corresponding angular momentum fluxes were obtained in \cite{Cheng:2023qys}.
+The general expressions for the energy fluxes of massive scalar and vector radiation from a localized periodic source in flat spacetime were derived in \cite{PhysRevD.49.6892}; they can also be obtained using a momentum-space approach~\cite{Mohanty_1996,KumarPoddar:2019ceq}.
+In the massless case, the Newtonian-order fluxes from a charged eccentric Keplerian binary were derived in \cite{Cardoso_2016,Liu_2020,Christiansen_2021}.